Logiqx/gps-wizard/docs/nmea.md

 | EHVE  | Estimated Velocity Error            | m/s     |
 | EHE   | Estimated Heading Error             | degrees |

-The proprietary $PSRFEPE sentence is documented by [Erinome-I](chipsets/sirf/pdf/Erinome-I_User_Manual_rev1.7.pdf) and was subtly documented, almost hidden away in the [SiRF Binary Protocol](chipsets/sirf/pdf/SiRF_Binary_Protocol_2.4_2008_11.pdf) 2.4 of Nov 2008 and onwards.
+The proprietary $PSRFEPE sentence is fully documented by [Erinome-I](chipsets/sirf/pdf/Erinome-I_User_Manual_rev1.7.pdf) (SiRFstar V) and was subtly documented, almost hidden away in the [SiRF Binary Protocol](chipsets/sirf/pdf/SiRF_Binary_Protocol_2.4_2008_11.pdf) 2.4 of Nov 2008 and onwards.
 Support for the PSRFEPE sentence was also added to the [gpsd](https://github.com/ukyg9e5r6k7gubiekd6/gpsd) library in [March 2019](https://github.com/ukyg9e5r6k7gubiekd6/gpsd/blob/master/driver_nmea0183.c).

-$PSRFEPE has clearly been documented for SiRFNavIII since at least Nov 2008 and has been documented as being available in the  [SiRFstar IV](https://mikrokontroler.pl/wp-content/uploads/pliki/L50_GPS_Protocol_V1%200_Preliminary_20110727.pdf).
+$PSRFEPE has been documented clearly for SiRFNavIII, since at least Nov 2008 and has also been documented as for the  [SiRFstar IV](https://mikrokontroler.pl/wp-content/uploads/pliki/L50_GPS_Protocol_V1%200_Preliminary_20110727.pdf).